 Basha opened its doors in Bangladesh on 1 May 2011.
 That day fourteen women joined Basha’s Dhaka office ready to begin a new life.
 What is amazing is that by 2017, Basha had grown to include five production sites, employing well over 100 women in just 6 years!

-They offer the women a safe and caring work environment, paying a liable wage, establish a savings program, training and life skills development.
-They are committed to the ten fair trade principles and is a member of ECOTA a local fair trade certifier in Bangladesh.
-While the women work, their children are being cared for, educated, and given opportunity they wouldn’t have had otherwise.
+They offer the women a safe and caring work environment, pay a liable wage, establish a savings program, and provide training and life skills development.
+They are committed to the ten fair trade principles and are a member of ECOTA, a local fair trade certifier in Bangladesh.
+While the women work, their children are being cared for, educated, and given opportunities they wouldn’t have had otherwise.

 More information of their values and practices are available here